PabloTrevino/datasciencecoursera/README.md

 # datasciencecoursera
 Second assignment of the course
-I all ready push the Hello World document, but I could not put the link bucause of the deadline.
+I all ready push the Hello World document and also fork the data sharing depository:https://github.com/PabloTrevino/datasharing but I could not completedk bucause of the deadline.
 Sorry.